backend-development/backend-development-textbook/source/rails_advanced_models.md

 Rails: Advanced Models
 =========================

-Models are the basic Classes of a Rails Project.
+Models are the basic classes of a Rails Project.
 The data is actually stored in a relational database.

 After working through this guide you should